What are the Benefits of Methylene Blue?

 Research explores methylene blue’s antioxidant properties for skin care.
 Lab studies show it improves skin firmness and reduces fine lines.
 It helps mitochondria in skin cells, which may keep them energetic as we age.

-Some beauty companies now use small amounts of it in skin products.
-But we still need long-term human studies to prove its anti-aging benefits.
+Some beauty companies now use small amounts of it in skin products, though long-term human data on its effects for skin aging remains limited.

 4. Mental Health